 18 Trees with Beautiful Bark

 Whether peeling, patchy, colorful, shiny or dull, bark is an asset.
-When you plant trees with ornamental bark think about siting them against a backdrop of evergreens or conifers which will help to show off their bark, especially in winter.
-Including one or more trees with showy bark in your garden will help towards creating a landscape with year-around interest.
+When you plant trees with ornamental bark, think about siting them against a backdrop of evergreens or conifers which will help to show off their bark, especially in winter.
+Including one or more trees with showy bark in your garden will help create a landscape with year-round interest.

 18 Bark Beauties